 MAD - Master Advice Document

-When you fill in a Nappy Lady Advice Questionnaire I will consider many factors before deciding which cloth nappy system suits your criteria best.
-These are discussed in more detail here.
+When you fill in a Nappy Lady Advice Questionnaire myself and my advisor team will consider many factors before deciding which cloth nappy system suits your needs best.
+These are discussed in more detail in this article.
+If you haven't already, fill in our questionnaire to receive your free recommendation.

 Brief Introduction to the Jargon

 Those of us who are familiar with cloth nappies often forget that the jargon can be confusing and intimidating, and that there is a real risk of people sticking with disposables just because the alternative seems so foreign.
 Remember, however, that cloth nappies are not harder than disposables, just different.
-Before looking at the different issues affecting your advice, I have therefore set out a list of the key terms.
-Please feel free to ask me if there is anything which you are not sure about.
+Before looking at the different things to consider in a reusable nappy system, first let's try and explain some of the key terms and information you may come across in your research.
+Please feel free to ask if there is anything which you are not sure about.

-1) waterproof outer - also called a wrap or cover
+- Waterproof outer layer - also called a wrap or cover

 Against the child’s bottom, and on top of the nappy (and any booster), is the liner.
 The function of the liner is to catch poo, making it easier to separate it from the nappy.
 Wee goes through it to the nappy underneath, where it is absorbed.
 Liners may be either disposable or washable.
 Some nappies have a built-in layer of fleece and so no separate liner is required.